osharaki/spark-logger/README.md

 ## Usage
 1. Visit https://www.sparkpeople.com/myspark/nutrition.asp (A Sparkpeople account is required)
-2. Select the favorites tab
-3. Click the extension icon to open the popup
+2. Click the extension icon
-4. Enter food name followed by amount (the unit defaults to grams), then hit **Enter**
+3. Enter food name followed by amount (the unit defaults to grams), then hit **Enter**
     * Multiple entries can also be pasted in (each entry must be on a separate line)
-5. Click the **Log entries!** button to find and log the foods in favorites
+4. Click the **Log entries!** button to find and log the foods in favorites

 ## Installation
  :construction: *The extension is currently under development, but is scheduled for publishing to the Chrome Web Store in October 2020*